 - Parents with children under 16 can contact us to find out about ways younger children can help the shelter.

-- Determine what type of volunteer position you might like to volunteer for.
-(Review our volunteer opportunities below).
+- Determine what type of volunteer position you might like to have.
+(Review our volunteer job descriptions below).

 - Complete a volunteer interview.
 After reviewing your volunteer application, our volunteer coordinator will contact you to make arrangements to complete the volunteer interview.